 - Driver’s Handbook Online – The official guide to the rules of the road, safe driving practices and how to get your licence to drive a car, van or small truck.
 From the Ministry of Transportation.

-- Out of Country Drivers – Information on how to get an Ontario licence if you have had a driver’s licence before but are not eligible for a licence exchange.
+- – Information on how to get an Ontario licence if you have had a driver’s licence before but are not eligible for a licence exchange.
 From the DriveTest website.

 - Ministry of Transportation (MTO) – The provincial government agency responsible for the transportation industry and driving.
 The website has information about driver and vehicle licensing and Ontario transit systems.